 - Storage: Store leftover chicken in an airtight container in the refrigerator for up to 4 days or in the freezer for up to 4 months.

-- Make Ahead: Brine the chicken and leave it raw in the refrigerator for up to 3 days.
+- Make Ahead: Brine the chicken and refrigerate it up to 3 days before roasting.